foxcris/appdaemon-vacuum-control/README.md

  debug:                     True
 `

-The file Helper.py is also used by one of my other appdaemon project.
+The file Helper.py is also used by one of my [other!](https://github.com/foxcris/appdaemon-blinds-control) appdaemon project.
 In both projects the same file is used!
 ### home-assistant configuration
 If you use the generated configuration you can directly start using automated blinds control.
 The following files are created:
 * config_vacuum.yaml_